learn-co-curriculum/reading-ios-inheritance/README.md

 However, we also plan to create the game `Set`, which uses specialized `SetCard` objects with symbols in various quantities and colors on them (e.g. 3 orange squiggles, 2 blue circles, 1 red square, etc.)

+And then a light bulb goes off: Wouldn't it be great if we could define the behavior and attributes of a card that is the same across all types of cards?
+Well, you are in luck.
+We can do this with inheritance!

-A light bulb goes off: .
-Why not create a `Card` class that can be used with any card game. `Card` objects all have certain similar properties and behaviors.
+Whe can create a `Card` class that may be used as the "base" class for any type of card. `Card` objects all have certain similar properties and behaviors.
 They have `content` on their front.
 They are able to be `flip`ed over.
 This way we only have to build out that functionality in one place.
 We can then create specific classes for `PlayingCard` and `SetCard` that implement the specific content of these games.

 To take the example further, combined, a set of cards make a `Deck`.
 Regardless of what kind of `Card`, a `Deck` of `Card` objects can be `shuffle`d and `deal`t!
+And it contains an `NSArray` of `Card` objects.
 Now we can subclass our `Deck` as a `PlayingCardDeck` and as a `SetCardDeck`.
+We won't take this part of the example further in this reading, but feel free to attempt building it as practice for a better understanding of inheritance.

-Let's take a look at the interface for each of the card objects we have described thus far to further our explanation.
+That said, let's take a look at the interface for each of the card objects we have described thus far to further our explanation.

 ```objc